-Federal penalties for impaired driving (that doesn’t involve harm or death) carry a maximum of a 10 year prison sentence.
-The minimum penalties range from a minimum mandatory fine of $1000 for first offenses to at least a 120 day prison sentence for third offenses.
+Federal penalties for DUI (that doesn’t involve harm or death) carry a maximum of a 10-year prison sentence.
+The minimum penalties range from a minimum mandatory fine of $1000 for first offenses to at least a 120-day prison sentence for third offenses.
 More severe penalties are reserved for those convicted of impaired driving causing bodily harm or death.

 Issues and Challenges

 The recent changes to Canada’s impaired driving laws have some questioning whether it fits within Canada’s constitution.
 The changes are said to be too vague, and those who use medicinal cannabis, in particular, may be subject to unjust sanctions if trace amounts of THC are found in roadside saliva tests.
 THC can remain in small amounts within the body up to a week (or more) after consuming it, and therefore regular cannabis users may test positive, despite not using it hours or days prior to driving.

 In addition, saliva tests are found to be subject to false-positive results.
 One law firm has discovered that poppy seed cake can cause a saliva test to show positive for opiates, consuming coca tea can show that cocaine is in one’s body, and CBD, a chemical within cannabis can show the same positive results on saliva tests even when isolated from and used without THC.

 The charges (and the penalties that come with them) are not something to take lightly.
 If you’ve been charged with impaired driving and are now facing significant penalties, the help of an expert DUI lawyer in Edmonton is the best course of action to take next.
 Issues within Canada’s DUI laws may leave room for challenges, questions, and defenses, and Kolinsky Law is best equipped to deal with and navigate these issues in a legal setting.